Lollith/Python-2DGC-Alignment/README.md

 # Only for windows: Path to your venv if you want to use it
 VENV_PATH=C:/path/to/venv

+# IP of the computer running the project
+IP_SERVER=...

 ```
 ### Build image + container